PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

 ## Credits

-The SIH was developed by Coriolis g Corporation, a Canadian company developing a new type of Vertical Takeoff and Landing (VTOL) Unmanned Aerial Vehicles (UAV) based on passive coupling systems.

-Specialized in dynamics, control, and real-time simulation, they provide the SIH as a simple simulator for quadrotors released for free under BSD license.
+The SIH was originally developed by Coriolis g Corporation, then the airplane model was added by Altitude R&D inc. Both Canadian companies, Coriolis develops a new type of Vertical Takeoff and Landing (VTOL) Unmanned Aerial Vehicles (UAV) based on passive coupling systems [www.vogi-vtol.com](http://www.vogi-vtol.com/); Altitude R&D is specialized in dynamics, control, and real-time simulation.
+They provide the SIH as a simple simulator for quadrotors air airplanes released for free under BSD license.

-Discover their current platform at [www.vogi-vtol.com](http://www.vogi-vtol.com/).